AyrA/HolidayLib/README.md

 - `RCL:x`: Recalls a value from memory onto the top of the stack.
 The memory will persist.
 - `DEL:x`: Deletes a storage slot.
 Not necessary, you can just overwrite with another STO.
 Memory is cleared automatically at the end.

+## Numbers

+The calculator will treat anything that passes `double.TryParse` as number and push it onto the stack.
+This means you can specify powers of 10 using the `e` style of number, for example, `6.9e6` or `4.20e-12`

 ## Example: Easter

 Easter is one of those holidays that follows a formula.
 The formula is given below.